openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/editor_setup.rst

 General Configuration
 ^^^^^^^^^^^^^^^^^^^^^

-This section includes setting snippets to include in the to work with Palisade in a friendly manor.
+This section includes setting snippets to include in the to work with OpenFHE in a friendly manor.
 In addition we have some recommended extensions for developers to use:

 - [Clang-Format]
 - [GitLens]